-Economic events affecting the U.S. and global economies, such as the general negative performance of the real estate sector, and the turbulence in the stock market related to the COVID-19 pandemic, could cause our stockholders to seek to have us repurchase their shares pursuant to our share repurchase plan.
+Economic events affecting the U.S. and global economies, such as the general negative performance of the real estate sector (including as a result of inflation or higher interest rates), disruptions in the labor market (including labor shortages and unemployment) and stock market volatility (including volatility as a result of geopolitical events and military conflicts) could cause our stockholders to seek to have us repurchase their shares pursuant to our share repurchase plan.
 Our share repurchase plan limits the amount of funds we may use for repurchases during each calendar quarter to 5% of the combined NAV of all classes of shares as of the last day of the previous calendar quarter.
 Even if we are able to satisfy all resulting repurchase requests, our cash flow could be materially adversely affected.